cefriel/coney/README.md

 - Centralized console to access Coney components and browse projects and surveys
 - Link personalization for survey delivery (users, metadata, limit to number completions)
 - Chat interface personalization (colors, logo, etc.)

-If you are interested, if you simply want to know more, and/or if you need help in the survey design process contact us visiting [coney.cefriel.com](https://coney.cefriel.com).
+If you are interested, if you simply want to know more, and/or if you need help in the survey design process contact us at [coney-dev@cefriel.com](mailto:coney-dev@cefriel.com).

 ### Coney In-Use